signalogic/SigSRF_SDK/paTest_readme.md

 ![Image](https://github.com/signalogic/SigSRF_SDK/blob/master/images/num_sessions_time_series.png?raw=true "Time series display of the number-of-sessions feature, after log data extraction and interpolation")

-The demo uses Apache Commons Math linear interpolator to create a polynomial spline function.
+The demo uses Apache Commons Math APIs called from Java, in this case a linear interpolator to create a polynomial spline function to approximate missing samples in time series data.

 In some cases, if long or irregular intervals beween measurements make the data sparse, it may be necessary to curve fit rather than interpolate.
 The case study in this demo does not require that.

 <a name="FrequencyDomainContourImages"></a>
 ## Frequency Domain Contour Images

 As shown in the above data flow diagram, extracted log data measurements are converted to time series and given as inputs to a regression model neural network.
 Each input is considered a feature, and the network's output is a combined time series, which is then processed by short-time FFT analysis.
-Below is a frequency domain 2-D contour plot showing the number of sessions feature.
+Below is a frequency domain 2-D contour plot showing only the number of sessions feature (i.e. not combined with other features).

 ![Image](https://github.com/signalogic/SigSRF_SDK/blob/master/images/num_sessions_stfft_highlighted.png?raw=true "Frequency domain 2D contour display of the number-of-sessions feature")

+Notes about the above image:

+* Time is on the horizontal axis (as with a time series plot), frequency on the vertical axis, and amplitude is indicated by color, using a "heatmap" color scheme.  the particular combination of colors is similar to "inferno" or "magma" colormaps in Matlab and R.  Together the 3 dimensions forms a contour display
-In the above image, only one component of the combined time series is displayed, for explanation purposes.
-The highlighted areas show "wideband energy" which indicates areas of rapid, sharp changes in the time series data.
-In this, case since the feature is the number of concurrent sessions, these areas indicate the telephony system was rapidly opening and closing sessions.
+* Highlighted areas show "wideband energy" which indicates areas of rapid, sharp changes in the time series data.
+The term comes from signal processing, and typically refers to an edge, or discontinuity in the time-series data.
+In this case, since the feature is the number of concurrent sessions, such areas indicate the telephony system was rapidly opening and closing sessions

 <a name="JavaSourceExcerpts"></a>
 # Java Source and Spark API Excerpts